Babyfingers

 Babyfingers is an EP by avant garde/experimental rock band The Residents, containing music written for their 1977 album, Fingerprince.
-While the EP was released in 1979, most of its tracks were premiered on the Residents' radio special in September 1977.
-The EP was initially sent to mail order customers who had been waiting for their copy of the Third Reich 'N' Roll collector's box set.
+While the EP was released in 1979, most of its tracks premiered on The Residents' Radio Special in September 1977.
+The EP was initially sent to mail-order customers who had been waiting for their copy of the Third Reich 'N' Roll collector's box set.
 It was later sent to members of the W.E.I.R.D. fan club.

-The EP is now out of print, but all of its music has been incorporated into most CD versions of Fingerprince.
+The EP is now out of print, but all of its music has been incorporated into most CD editions of Fingerprince.